Emergency health care

 Additional information

-The application form must include the following:
+The application must contain the following:

 1/ Application(form):

-2/Evidence of merit:
+2/ Evidence of merit:

 After the matriculation examination, applicants shall deliver the notarized matriculation certificate to the faculty address as soon as possible, at the latest on the day of the entrance examination!